XuJiandong/moleculec-c2/README.md

 ![moleculec-c2](https://github.com/XuJiandong/moleculec-c2/workflows/moleculec-c2/badge.svg)

 # moleculec-c2
-Improved C plugin for the molecule serialization system.
+Improved C/Rust plugin for the molecule serialization system.
+Read as `molecule   c   c2`: the first `c` means compiler, `c2` is the code name.
+We already have a [moleculec](https://github.com/nervosnetwork/molecule) which is used here.

 ### How to use
 - Install "moleculec"